puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 Possible reasons:
 - Microsoft Edge Canary is installed at per user level and doesn’t prompt for elevation
 - Microsoft Edge Dev, Beta will prompt for elevation but if you cancel the elevation the installation will be continue at user level

 Possible solutions:
 - Run the installer for any channels at system level: installer.exe --system-level

+To verify that Microsoft Edge is installed at the sytems level, type edge://version in the Microsoft Edge address bar, the Executable path should show a path starting with C:\Program Files... to indicate a system install.
+If the Executable path begins with C:\Users.. then uninstall and reinstall Microsoft Edge with administrator privileges.

 ### Why am I receiving the following message “To open this page in IE mode, try restarting Microsoft Edge.”?